- Carribean & African Health Network

 Who we are & what we do

-CAHN’s vision is to eradicate health disparities for Caribbean & African people within a generation.
+CAHN’s vision is to end health inequalities and wider disparities for Caribbean and African people in a generation.

-CAHN GM is committed to working in an inclusive, creative and responsive manner with communities and organisations irrespective of socio-economic status, ethnicity, religion, sexual orientation, gender, age, and physical or mental ability.
+As an organisation, we adopt an intersectional approach to engagement and are committed to working in an inclusive, creative, and responsive manner with communities and organisations irrespective of socio-economic status, ethnicity, religion, sexual orientation, gender, age, and physical or mental ability.

 we lead strategic engagement articulating the needs of the community with an evidence base.
 We galvanise the community to respond to consultations and influence policy and practice; challenging the myth that we are hard-to-reach.